The Blue Mountains Mystery

 The Blue Mountains Mystery is a lost 1921 Australian silent film directed by Raymond Longford and co-directed by Lottie Lyell.

-The film was derived from the 1919 novel The Mount Marunga Mystery by Harrison Owen.
 It is considered a lost film.

 Plot

 The Blue Mountains Mystery involves the alleged murder of a wealthy businessman, Henry Tracey, and the eventual discovery that the victim was an underworld look-alike impersonator.
 The main suspects are Tracey's ward, Pauline, Mrs Tracey, and Pauline's boyfriend, Hector, and his rival, Richard Maxim.

 Eventually the supposedly dead Henry Tracey reappears and announces that he had been kidnapped.
 The corpse was Stephen Rodder, a man with a strong resemblance to Tracey.